bradtraversy/notion-video-schedule/README.md

 ## Usage

-Add your notion secret token and the database id to the .env file
+Add your notion secret token and the database id to the .env-example file and rename to .env

 ```
 npm install